outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 2. Kernel and init arguments '/etc/default/grub'

-   >GRUB_CMDLINE_LINUX="crypt_root=UUID='uuid of /dev/mapper/vg-crypt' dolvm root=/dev/mapper/cryptvg-root rootfstype=ext4 root_keydev=UUID='uuid of boot and EFI shared partition' root_key=/relative/path/to/luks-gnupg-key-file"
+   >GRUB_CMDLINE_LINUX="crypt_root=UUID='of /dev/mapper/vg-crypt' dolvm root=UUID='of /dev/mapper/cryptvg-root' rootfstype=ext4 root_keydev=PARTUUID='of boot and EFI shared partition' root_key=/relative/path/to/luks-gnupg-key-file"

    1. crypt_root: the UUID of the partition which is encrypted by DM-crypt LUKS.
 In our case, this is LVM volume /dev/mapper/vg-crypt or /dev/vg/crypt.
    2. dolvm: activate LVM volumes on bootup.
 This needs support from LVM support in initramfs.
    3. root: the real / mount point for Gentoo.
 In our case, it is /dev/mapper/cryptvg-root or /dev/cryptvg/root.
    4. rootfstype: Gentoo root filesystem.
    5. root_keydev: the device where DM-crypt LUKS key-file is stored.
 In our case, it is boot and EFI partition on USB stick.
+Always prefer PARTUUID over UUID on a GPT disk.
    6. root_key: the path to DM-crypt LUKS key-file.
 The value should be relative path to root_keydev mount point.
    7. You can use device file name or use UUID instead for those arguments.
 It's free choince.
    8. The 2nd reference adds a parameter 'target=cryptroot' whose usage is unclear.
 Don't try this if not sure.
+   9. Refer to man page of *genkernel* for those parameters.
+They can be set to device name or the device UUID/PARTUUID.
 2. rc-service lvmetad start

    After getting into new Gentoo system, *grub2-mkconfig* might complain about *lvmetad* issue which does NO harm.
 If you really want to get rid of the warning, just run *rc-service lvmetad start* before *grub2-mkconfig* and remember to stop afterwards.